-Professor of Law and Director of Center on Race, Law & Justice
+John D. Feerick Research Professor of Law, and Director, Center on Race, Law, and Justice

 Prior to teaching, Professor Capers spent nearly ten years as an Assistant U.S. Attorney in the Southern District of New York.
 His work trying several federal racketeering cases earned him a nomination for the Department of Justice’s Director’s Award in 2004.
 He also practiced with the firms of Cleary, Gottlieb, Steen & Hamilton and Willkie Farr & Gallagher.
 He clerked for the Hon.
 John S. Martin, Jr. of the Southern District of New York.
 He is a graduate of Princeton University, where he graduated cum laude and was awarded the Class of 1983 Prize, and of Columbia University School of Law, where he was a Harlan Fiske Stone Scholar.

 Prior to joining Fordham Law School, he taught at Brooklyn Law School, where he was the Stanley A. August Professor of Law, and before that at Hofstra University School of Law, where he served as Associate Dean of Faculty Development in 2010-11, and where he received the 2009 Lawrence A. Stessin Prize for Outstanding Scholarly Publication.
-He has thrice been voted Teacher of the Year, is an elected member of the American Law Institute, a Director of Research for the Uniform Laws Commission, a Faculty Fellow of the African American Policy Forum, a Senior Technology Fellow at the NYU Policing Project, and has served as Chair of the AALS Criminal Justice Section and Chair of the AALS Law and Humanities Section.
-Governor Cuomo has twice appointed him to serve on judicial screening committees, first the New York State Judicial Screening Committee for the New York Court of Claims, and then the New York Judicial Screening Committee for the Second Department.
+He has thrice been voted Teacher of the Year, is an elected member of the American Law Institute, and has served as the Director of Research for the Uniform Laws Commission, a Senior Technology Fellow at the NYU Policing Project, Chair of the AALS Criminal Justice Section and Chair of the AALS Law and Humanities Section.
+Governor Cuomo twice appointed him to serve on judicial screening committees, first the New York State Judicial Screening Committee for the New York Court of Claims, and then the New York Judicial Screening Committee for the Second Department.
 In 2013, he served as Chairperson of the AALS 2013 Conference on Criminal Justice.
 That same year, Judge Scheindlin appointed him to Chair the Academic Advisory Council to assist in implementing the remedial order in the stop-and-frisk class action Floyd v.
 City of New York.
-He also served for several years as a Commissioner on the NYC Civilian Complaint Review Board.
+He has also served for several years as a Commissioner on the NYC Civilian Complaint Review Board.